European University Of Cities In Post-industrial Transition (unic 2.0)

 At the University of Lodz, the representatives on the TL teams include:

 We completed the call for the first edition of the programme in November 2023.
-The UNIC Ambassadors at the University of Lodz in the academic year 2023/2024 are students Julita Maciejewska and Rumbidzai Hodzonge.
+The UNIC Ambassadors at the University of Lodz in the academic year 2023/2024 were students Julita Maciejewska and Rumbidzai Hodzonge.

 GET TO KNOW PEOPLE, WHO WORK ON THE INTERNATIONALISATION OF THE UNIVERSITY OF LODZ WITHIN THE UNIC ALLIANCE

 Vice-Dean for Research and International Relations at the Faculty of Mathematics and Computer Science of the University of Lodz.
+In the UNIC project: WP2 Leader: Fostering Innovative Approaches to Teaching and Mobility.

 In the UNIC project: WP3 Leader: Engaging with Cities, Communities and Stakeholders for Transformative Innovation and Societal Impact.